flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

 parameter to _yes_.

 Since we are not provisioning a CMS, the VMs require a _lot less_ memory.
-In the provisioning steps, the OVN database VM (aka central) builds packages and stores them in the directory _provisioning/pkgs_.
+In the provisioning steps, the OVN database VM (central) builds packages and stores them in the directory _provisioning/pkgs_.
 All other VMs simply install these packages instead of having to build OVN from scratch.